hertzmann/hertzmann.github.io/_posts/2023-04-27-user-studies.md

 **Stop requiring useless user studies**
 "You should do a user study" should be treated like "This method is not novel":  You shouldn't say either without explanation.

 A reviewer requesting a user study should precisely specify the purpose of the study and how it would be conducted.
 Reviewers should think through what evaluation should be performed, and how the results of it might change their evaluation of the paper.
-The goal can't just be ``to see which method is better,'' because no study can answer such a generic question.
+The goal can't just be "to see which method is better," because no study can answer such a generic question.
 Even with a well-defined task, a technique may work well for one class of problems or users, and poorly for another.

 Likewise, authors, committee members, and paper chairs should push back on reviewers that ask for user studies.